johnno1962/Xtrace/README.md

     [Xtrace traceClassPattern:@"^UI" excluding:nil]; // trace all of UIkit

-If you have the [XcodeColors](https://github.com/johnno1962/XcodeColors) plugin installed you can now color traces by class or group of classes:
+If you have the [XcodeColors](https://github.com/johnno1962/XcodeColors) plugin installed you can now color traces by selector, class or group of classes:

 ![Icon](http://injectionforxcode.johnholdsworth.com/xtracec.png?flush=2)